Bollywood is a man's world

 From the very beginning, the big boys have been calling the shots in Bollywood.
 And the girls, who make them look good, stand pretty and obeyed.

-Friends with benefits Be it within a film or even their personal equations, Bollywood beauties seem to have little choice but to play along with their more successful male co-stars to keep the roles coming.
+Be it within a film or even their personal equations, Bollywood beauties seem to have little choice but to play along with their more successful male co-stars to keep the roles coming.

 The recent Kangna Ranaut spat with Sanjay Dutt and Ajay Devgn proves the point.
 Sources say the actors won't touch her with a barge pole now.

 Clearly, this is not the first time when the heroine has been at the receiving end of the wrath.
 Everyone's aware of the infamous fight between Shah Rukh Khan and Aishwarya Rai Bachchan during Chalte Chalte (2005).

 A disagreement with then boyfriend Salman Khan resulted in Ash being ousted from the film and replaced by Rani Mukerji.

 On the other hand Priyanka Chopra, who did films like Mujhse Shaadi Karoge and God Tussi Great Ho with Sallu, is now not in the best of terms with him.